tesselslate/waywall/README.md

 successor to [resetti](https://github.com/tesselslate/resetti).

 > [!NOTE]
-> waywall is still under active development.
+> waywall is still under development.
 Some features are missing or may
 > not work as expected.

 # Building